 - Church Banner maker, having taught groups of ladies to make banners.

 We have been friends for forty-eight years and she has inspired me all that time with her unending talents.

-What a pleasure it is being able to work online.
-How else could we go traveling around the countryside enjoying the beauty of nature, if we had a nine to five office job?
+What a pleasure it is to be able to work online.
+How else could we go traveling around the countryside enjoying the beauty of nature, if we had a nine-to-five office job?

 Even having a business, which I did for many years, ties you down.